-Project Description & Benefit: The Public Works Department, located at the bottom of Heath Street, has outgrown its facilities.
-Additionally, the new Tsunami Inundation map shows the potential for a 30' high wave moving through the complex.
-The Public Works facility and associated heavy equipment is critical infrastructure for response and recovery activities before, during and after a disaster.
+Project Description & Benefit: The Public Works Department, located at the bottom of Heath Street is located within Homer's tsumani inundation zone, with the potential for a 35 foot wave to move through the complex.
+The Public Works facility and associated heavy equipment are critical infrastructure for response and recovery activities before, during and after a disaster.
+The current evacuation process for Public Works requires personnel to immediately begin moving heavy machinery and mobile equipment to higher ground near the library, which takes roughly 45 minutes and does not account for many materials and supplies needed to make repairs to the city after a tsunami.

-To be best prepared to safeguard public health and safety, Homer City Council in 2020 appointed a Public Works Campus Task Force to help evaluate the risks of personal injury, property damage and loss of life after a tsunami, develop strategies for mitigating identified risks and make recommendations to Council on possible mitigation options.
+To be best prepared to safeguard public health and safety, Homer City Council in 2020 appointed a Public Works Campus Task Force to help evaluate the risks of personal injury, property damage and loss of life of a tsunami, develop strategies for mitigating identified risks and make recommendations on possible mitigation options.